xyao7/HDock-Multimer/README.md

 ## Demo
-We provide a demo for demonstrating the inputs and execution process of HDM, use the [Demo Google Colab Notebook]
+We provide a demo for demonstrating the inputs and execution process of HDM, use the [Demo Google Colab Notebook](https://colab.research.google.com/github/xyao7/HDOCK-Multimer/blob/main/HDM.ipynb).

 This demo Colab Notebook runs the HDM pipeline on the `examples/7D3U/` folder in this repository.
 The output models will be saved in the newly created folder `examples/7D3U/results/`.